swedenconnect/technical-framework/00 - Swedish eID Framework - Introduction.md

 ### 1.1.
 Overview

 The Swedish eID Framework (Sweden Connect Technical Framework) is adapted for identity federations based on SAML 2.0.

+> In the latest version of the framework, specifications for OpenID Connect have been introduced.
+Currently, there is no federation support for OpenID Connect.
+This will be introduced during 2025.

+> Currently, the document only describes the Sweden Connect SAML-federation.
+When support for an OpenID Connect-federation has been fully implemented, this document will be updated to describe this technique as well.

 Relying parties receive identity assertions in a standardized format from an identity provider.